Tube estimates for diffusion processes under a weak H\"ormander condition: Introduction

-In this work we apply techniques based on the recent work by Bally and Caramellino (\cite{BallyCaramellino:11}, \cite{BallyCaramellino:12}) on density estimates for random variables.
+We apply techniques based on the recent work by Bally and Caramellino (\cite{BallyCaramellino:11}, \cite{BallyCaramellino:12}, \cite{BC14}) on density estimates for random variables.
 In Section 3 we recall some of these results and derive an upper and a lower bound for the density in a fairly abstract framework, starting from the Malliavin-Thalmaier representation formula for the density.
 The importance of these abstract estimates may go beyond our particular problem.

-This paper is organised as follows.
-In Section 2 we introduce our notations and state the short time result and the tube estimate.
-In Section 3 we briefly recall some elements of Malliavin calculus.
-In Section 4 we develop some general techniques, based on Malliavin calculus, for proving lower and upper bounds for densities of random variables.
-In Section 5 we apply these techniques to our diffusion, finding the short time estimates mentioned above.
-In Section 6 we use the short time result and a concatenation procedure to prove the tube estimate.
+This paper is organized as follows.
+In Section 2 we introduce notations and state our main results: the short-time density estimate and the tube estimate.
+In Section 3 we develop the Malliavin calculus techniques that we apply to estimate the density of our diffusion.
+In Section 4 we apply these techniques, finding the short-time density estimates mentioned above.
+In Section 5 we use the short-time result and a concatenation procedure to prove the tube estimate.